LanceMcCarthy/CustomMauiExamples/README.md

 ## FlyoutPage Navigation

 This demo shows you how you can use **FlyoutPage** to navigate around an application.
-It shows you both top level and drill-down details page navigation without the use of **Shell**.
+It shows you both top level and drill-down details page navigation without using **Shell**.

 On initial launch, the FlyoutPage's `Detail` property is set to an instance of a ContentPage for authentication.